 Now that the foils have had their say, what is Oshino’s position in all of this?
 It’s stated in the show in some fashion or other that Kagenui asserted the Real was always more valuable, while Kaiki held the Fake trying to be Real than the Real itself.
 Oshino was said to announce that the Real was of equal value to the Fake, a sort of middle road, synthesis, compromise of the two extremes.

 So he would agree with Kagenui that Tsukihi is an imposter.
 He would disagree with her notion that fakeness is inherently villainous, and agree with Kaiki about her not being an evil monster that needs to be slain.
 “Effectively” remains an important part of his vocabulary, however.
 Being “effectively” Koyomi’s youngest sister and being actually Koyomi’s youngest sister is something that’s so functionally similar with the other than an argument about one being more valuable than the other is plain specious.

 Is She My Sister?

-Management: For more on familial blood ties, or lack thereof, Bobduh makes an interesting piece essay that can be accessed here.
+Management: For more on familial blood ties, or lack thereof in the Monogatari series, Bobduh makes an interesting piece essay that can be accessed here.